Onboarding an ASE Account

 Org Note mentioning the ASE and how to treat the ticket

 This is why an organization note in the ticket will prove useful.
-It will answer the above questions and guide all interested parties (Support Engineers, Customer Success Managers, Account Executives, etc.) to the correct workflows for what to do.
+It will guide all interested parties (Support Engineers, Customer Success Managers, Account Executives, etc.) to the correct workflows for what to do.

 A good organization note will answer the following questions: